saostad/ldap-ts-client/README.md

 const client = new LdapClient(config);

-// do something with functionalities
+// do something with client!

 // always free-Up after you done the job! client.unbind();